-Agri Aware, as the national agrifood educational body, strives to transform understanding of Irish food production and life in the countryside.
+Agri Aware, as the national agri-food educational body, strives to transform understanding of Irish food production and life in the countryside.

-Equuip, as the education and training body for Horse Racing Ireland, strives to promote accessibility into an industry at the forefront of Irish life.
+Equuip, the education, training and people welfare division of Horse Racing Ireland, strives to promote accessibility into an industry at the forefront of Irish life.